The History of Heavy Metal – Origins, Bands, and Early Influences

 Black Metal

 Black metal songs usually have a dark nature.
-They’re characterized by distinctive background hiss, and distorted guitars accompanied by fast alternate picking, and ambient noise.
+They’re characterized by distinctive background hiss and distorted guitars accompanied by fast alternate picking and ambient noise.
 Lo-fi production isn’t uncommon, either.

 Death Metal